 9. Wall mount a handrail in a narrow stairway

 In a narrow hallway where the stairs are framed by walls, as opposed to open spindles, it’s best to wall-mount a slim handrail.
 To save valuable space choose one dominant wall to place the banister on.
-Making sure it’s positioned practically to assist journeys both up and down the stairs.
+Also position it practically to assist journeys both up and down the stairs.

 Incidentally, we’re massive fans of this smart staircase runner idea, which draws the eye up.
-If you wanted to make the staircase appear wider, you could opt for a horizontal stripe instead.
+And if you wanted to make the staircase appear wider, you could opt for a horizontal stripe instead.

 10. Add interest with curved steel

-This banister ideas contrasts a wooden staircase with a sleek alternative steel handrail.
+This banister idea contrasts a wooden staircase with a sleek alternative steel handrail.
 In this curved stairway, the banister curves round to add a stylish finish to a modern stairway design.